Mitsuhitomeow/RSS-FE-2024/typescript-essentials.md

 5. In the fifth module, I learned the fundamentals of declaring classes, assigning types to class arguments, understanding the concept of class instances, and utilizing access modifiers such as private, protected, and static.
 Additionally, I explored class extension through the use of extends, enabling the creation of class hierarchies, as well as defining interfaces for classes to make code more flexible and structured.
 At the end of the module, tasks were provided to reinforce the material, and I saw firsthand how functions from previous modules could be transformed into class methods, enhancing my understanding of object-oriented programming principles in practice.

 6. I got acquainted with universal templates, found out what they are needed for and in what cases, and also talked about various ways to use them.
 They showed how to declare universal templates in functions, interfaces, and classes.
 And, as always, in the end, the task is to consolidate knowledge.

+7. This module, in essence, didn't provide me with anything new in terms of knowledge.
+I was already familiar with exports and imports, except for compiling `tsc --module` into `es6` or `commonjs`.
+What was new for me was the type library, as well as working with `.env` and `dotenv`, although the topic hasn't been fully explored yet.
+It is mentioned that `.env` contains certain project environments.
+Also, as always, there was a task where files needed to be imported in such a way that the end result was a fully functional output of functions.